 Food and drinks, that is.
 You do need them to survive.
 And that’s exactly what you’ll tell yourself when you drive past your favorite coffee place.

 Instead of giving in to that little devil on your shoulder, make the angel choice more appealing.
-If you already have easy snacks and drinks with you in the car as you run errands, it’ll be easy to take care of your cravings on your own.
+If you already have easy snacks for trips and drinks with you in the car as you run errands, it’ll be easy to take care of your cravings on your own.

 Hint: you can probably find a copycat recipe for your favorite iced coffee drink on Pinterest and make it yourself at a fraction of the drive thru cost.